NOAA-GSL/DockerSpackStackSlurmCluster/README.md

 There are three containers:

-* A frontend container that acts as a Slurm cluster login node. spack-stack is installed on the frontend in /opt which is mounted across the cluster as a shared volume with docker compose
+* A frontend container that acts as a Slurm cluster login node.
+  Spack-stack is installed on the frontend in /opt which is mounted across the cluster as a shared volume using docker compose
 * A master container that acts as a Slurm master controller node
 * A node container that acts as a Slurm compute node